IsabelB18/HumanSAN-Fabbri2017/README.md

-# Getting Started with the Sinoatrial Node Model
+# Getting Started with the Human Sinoatrial Node Model

-<p>Welcome to the Sinoatrial Node Model repository!
+<p>Welcome to the Human Sinoatrial Node Model repository!
 This project implements the mathematical model of the human sinus node action potential based on the work by Fabbri et al. [<a href="#ref1"><strong>1</strong></a>].
 This guide will help you get started with using the model.</p>

 ## Prerequisites